GTMaps/GTMaps/README.md

 *METHOD 1-*

 1. Connect your Android device to your computer using a USB cable
-2. Open a file browser on the computer and copy the GTMaps.apk onto the Android device
+2. Open a file browser on the computer and locate the GTMaps.apk in the downloaded zip folder
+3. Copy this .apk onto the Android device
-3. Open a file browser on the Android Device and locate the .apk file
+4. Open a file browser on the Android Device and locate the .apk file
-4. Tap on this file to install it
+5. Tap on this file to install it
   1. (Optional) Add the GT Maps app to your device’s home screen

 *METHOD 2 (Requires Android Studio and source code)-*